bangstk/doom-wad-autoloads/GUIDELINES.md

 	- I WILL require that any text, logos, signatures, etc. that were in the original 320x200 (4:3) space must remain there and not be removed or moved outside of the original 4:3 space.
 	- You may modify content in the original 320x200 (4:3) space ONLY for the purpose of blending better with the added content to the sides.
 However, it MUST still look good if cropped back to 4:3!
 - Do not use this as an opportunity to 'improve' the original content.
 Yes, the Hell Revealed status bar is horiffically garish, etc. But I would like this repository to be as accurate as possible to the original content.
 - I won't maintain multiple 'alternate' versions of graphics, I will choose the one I think is best.
-The only exceptions will be extreme cases such as JPCP's japanese version HUD.
+The only exceptions will be extreme cases such as JPCP's japanese version HUD where the alternate versions were supplied with the wad's original release as an optional addon.
 - If your graphic expands the image by only adding flat black to both sides, do not bother including it.
 All source ports will do this already to the original graphics.
 - If you are uncomfortable with any of the following situations, don't submit it:
 	- your work hypothetically being included in a re-release of the wad (be it a new idgames update by the original wad's authors, or perhaps ported to console doom's addons)